sara-bianchi/CRISPR_guides_design/README.md

 # CRISPR_guides_design
 Automated pipeline for customizable CRISPRa and CRISPRi guides design

-# environment set up and installation
+# Environment set up and installation
 All the installations are provided in the docker published on our repository as hedgelab/crispr:image1.
 To use this pipeline is highly recommended to use it through the docker image to ensure reproducibility, alernatively it is possible to manually repeat the installation on your computer following the steps in the Dockerfile (optimised for a linux bash shell).